-As a postpartum doula myself, I have helped hundreds of new mothers, second moms, third-time moms, and more bring home their newborn babies.
-Women tell me all the time that they forgot how difficult this transition can be, and new moms say that they weren’t fully prepared.
-This is why I’ve come up with a list of products that are essential for the fourth trimester, your postpartum period.
-I hope that this list of postpartum essentials helps your transition from expecting mom to new mom much easier and more enjoyable.
+As a postpartum doula, I have helped hundreds of new mothers, second moms, third-time moms, and more bring home their newborn babies.
+Women always tell me that they forgot how difficult this transition can be, and new moms say that they weren’t fully prepared.
+This is why I’ve come up with a list of essential products for the fourth trimester, your postpartum period.
+I hope this list of postpartum essentials helps your transition from expecting mom to new mom much easier and more enjoyable.
 Here is my list of postpartum essentials for mom and baby:

 Postpartum Essentials for Mom